 The gas market parameters under review are intended to be applicable from 1 July 2025.
-AEMO may seek to implement parameter changes as early, applying from 1 July 2024 if earlier than this review identifies benefits in doing that. as allowed by NGR492(3).
+AEMO may seek to implement parameter changes earlier than this as allowed by NGR492(3).

 Subsequent to the award of this work, Market Reform and AEMO have agreed to also review parameters for the year starting 1 July 2023.
 This is analysis is not part of the formal review but has been added to provide information of what the implications of different parameters are for 2023, which is expected to be a particularly tight supply year.